50 years after Attica uprising, families want apology

 Any fear of liability that may come with an apology seems moot, Miller said, after a $12 million settlement with the Forgotten Victims in 2005 and an $8 million award to inmates and their survivors.

-“I’m tired,” said Miller, who chronicled the uprising’s lifelong personal impact in a new book, “The Prison Guard’s Daughter.”

-“I think it’s particularly poignant that it would come on the 50th,” Quinn, who was 5 when her father was fatally beaten, said by phone.
-“When a person hears `I’m sorry,’ and it comes in a way that is genuine and authentic … you feel like maybe somebody really does care about these state employees and these families that gave everything they had with very little in return.”
+“I’m tired,” said Miller.
+“It’s particularly poignant that [an apology] would come on the 50th,” said Miller.

-Gov. Kathy Hochul’s office did not immediately respond to questions about whether Hochul might consider apologizing on the state’s behalf.
-Hochul grew up in western New York and once represented Wyoming County, where the prison is located, in Congress.
+When asked by whether Hochul had plans to acknowledge the 50-year mark, or offer the apology Miller was seeking, a spokesperson for the governor did not immediately have a response.
+Hochul grew up in Western New York and once represented Wyoming County, where the prison is located, in Congress.

 Former Gov. Andrew Cuomo, whom Hochul replaced in August, would not, nor did three other former governors who held office while the request was pending: David Paterson, Eliot Spitzer and George Pataki.